sspanak/tt9/docs/enWordlistReadme.txt

 Accent information was taken from UKACD.

-My VARCON package was used to create the American, British, and Canadian word list.
+The VarCon package was used to create the American, British, Canadian, and Australian word list.
+It is under the following copyright:

+  Copyright 2000-2016 by Kevin Atkinson

+  Permission to use, copy, modify, distribute and sell this array, the associated software, and its documentation for any purpose is hereby granted without fee, provided that the above copyright notice appears in all copies and that both that copyright notice and this permission notice appear in supporting documentation.
+Kevin Atkinson makes no representations about the suitability of this array for any purpose.
+It is provided "as is" without express or implied warranty.

+  Copyright 2016 by Benjamin Titze

+  Permission to use, copy, modify, distribute and sell this array, the associated software, and its documentation for any purpose is hereby granted without fee, provided that the above copyright notice appears in all copies and that both that copyright notice and this permission notice appear in supporting documentation.
+Benjamin Titze makes no representations about the suitability of this array for any purpose.
+It is provided "as is" without express or implied warranty.

-Since the original word lists used used in the VARCON package came from the Ispell distribution they are under the Ispell copyright:
+  Since the original words lists come from the Ispell distribution:

   Copyright 1993, Geoff Kuenning, Granada Hills, CA All rights reserved.